What Is Stamped Concrete?

 5. Stamping Patterns

 The form of the stamp placed over the imprinted concrete creates the patterns.
-The shape of these patterns is similar to that of natural building material.
+The shape of these patterns is similar to that of natural building materials.
 Imprinting over the concrete is done with the use of a concrete stamp after it has been poured and leveled.

 Polyurethane is used to make the most recent and modern concrete stamps.
 Previously, these were constructed of metals.
 The old concrete stamps don’t have the ability to create texture that is more realistic and similar to other building materials.